Scheduled Personal Property Coverage

 Below is a general list of valuable belongings that you can itemize under a scheduled personal property coverage:

-Not surprisingly, jewelry and watches are the most common items found under this coverage.
+Jewelry and watches are the most common items found under this coverage

 In most homeowners insurance policy, you will find that jewelry theft coverage is limited at $5,000 and often capped at $1,000 per item.